Cerveza Quilmes: History

 In 1999, Quilmes acquired Baesa, the largest Pepsi plant in Argentina.

-In 2002, Brazilian company Ambev (formed by the merger of Brahma and Antarctica) bought 37.5% of Quilmes S.A. for US$600 million in an agreement that gave AmBev control of the Quilmes brand in Argentina.
+In 2002, Brazilian company Ambev bought 37.5% of Quilmes S.A. for US$600 million in an agreement that gave Ambev control of the Quilmes brand in Argentina.
 The merger of the two companies created, for a brief time, the world's third-largest beverage producer.

 As of 2005, Quilmes had plants in Quilmes, Zárate, Tres Arroyos, Corrientes, Tucumán, and Mendoza.
-It is also exported to Brazil, Peru, Ecuador, Mexico, Honduras, Costa Rica, Nicaragua, Puerto Rico, the United States, Spain, Israel, Dominican Republic, France, UK, Italy, Australia, and several other countries.
-It sold a yearly total of around 17 million hL of beer and 8 million hL of soft drinks and other products.
+It is also exported to Brazil, Peru, Ecuador, Mexico, Honduras, Costa Rica, Nicaragua, Puerto Rico, the United States, Spain, Israel, Dominican Republic, France, the United Kingdom, Italy, Australia, and several other countries.
+It sold a yearly total of around 17 million hectolitres of beer and 8 million hL of soft drinks and other products.

-In 2006 AmBev increased its share of the company to over 91%, effectively taking full control of the Quilmes name for US$1,200 million.
-Therefore since 2002 AmBev paid US$1,800 million for the company.
+In 2006 Ambev increased its share of the company to over 91%, effectively taking full control of the Quilmes name for US$1.2 billion.
+In total, Ambev paid US$1.8 billion for the company.

-In February 2020, Quilmes entered to the wine market after acquiring Dante Robino winery in Luján de Cuyo, Mendoza.
+In February 2020, Quilmes entered to the wine market after acquiring Dante Robino winery in Luján de Cuyo in Mendoza Province.